 - Hormones: High estrogen levels can promote endometriosis.
 However, more research is needed to establish the role of a woman’s hormone system in causing endometriosis.

-- Surgery: Endometrial tissue may be picked and moved accidentally during an abdominal surgery such as a hysterectomy or cesarean section (C-section), leading to endometriosis.
+- Surgery: Endometrial tissue may be picked up and can be moved to other areas accidentally during an abdominal surgery such as a hysterectomy or cesarean section (C-section), leading to endometriosis.

-- Bodily fluids: Endometrial cells may also spread through the woman’s body through blood or lymph.
+- Bodily fluids: Endometrial cells may also spread to the woman’s body through blood or lymph.

 Risk Factors For Endometriosis